philga7/mcp-n8n-workflow-builder/PUBLISHING.md

 ### 3. Push to Main Branch

-Push your changes to the main branch to trigger automated deployment and semantic versioning:
+Push your changes to the main branch to trigger semantic versioning:

 ```bash
 git push origin main
 ```

-### 4. Automated Deployment and Release Process
+### 4. Semantic Release Process

 The GitHub Actions workflow will automatically:

 1. **Build and Test**: Compile the project and run tests
-2. **Deploy Workflow**: Update the workflow in n8n.informedcrew.com
-3. **Create Release**: Generate new version and changelog using semantic-release
+2. **Create Release**: Generate new version and changelog using semantic-release
-4. **Tag Release**: Create GitHub release with version tag
+3. **Tag Release**: Create GitHub release with version tag

-### 5. Verify Deployment and Manage Workflows

-After deployment, verify that the workflow is updated in n8n:

-1. Log into n8n.informedcrew.com
-2. Navigate to the updated workflow
-3. Check that changes are reflected
-4. Test the workflow functionality

-### 6. MCP-Based Workflow Management (Optional)
+### 5. MCP-Based Workflow Management

 Use MCP tools to manage workflows interactively: